-Here are 12 Zoom team building games that actually work, and exactly how to run each one.
+Here are 12 Zoom team building games that actually work for virtual team building events, and exactly how to run each one.

 Quick picks